braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 {% endtab %}

 {% tab Custom Event Properties %}
-Custom Event Properties are the properties set by you on custom events and purchases, used mainly in Action-Based Delivery campaigns.
+Custom event properties are the properties set by you on custom events and purchases, used mainly in action-based delivery campaigns.
 These properties are ephemeral and can only be used at the time when they happen. <br><br>Event properties don’t persist, so if you are scheduling a Canvas step rather than using action-based delivery, you wouldn’t be able to use an event property (as we don’t store that data).
 You can't reference the event property for an event that’s already happened.

-__Custom Event Properties can be referenced in the first step of a Canvas - but only the first step__!
+__Custom event properties can be referenced in the first step of a Canvas - but only the first step__!

-For more information on Custom Event Properties, check out our [documentation]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/#custom-event-properties).
+For more information on custom event properties, check out our [documentation]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/#custom-event-properties).

 {% endtab %}
 {% endtabs %}